 Fine Jewelry and the Finer Things

-The nicer materials count into it being called fine jewelry.
+The nicer jewelry items with real gemstones and noble metals are called fine jewelry.
 Fine jewelry will always be more expensive than its imitative costume versions.

-Fine jewelry included pearls and gemstone beads.
-Whether in necklaces or worked into pins it is their genuine status and not how they are used that makes them fine.
+Fine jewelry includes pearls and gemstone beads.
+Whether in necklaces or worked into pins, it is their genuine status and not how they are used that makes them fine.

 Cheap Costume vs Nice Costume Jewelry

 Manufacturers often copy more expensive fine jewelry by substituting the expensive materials for less expensive ones.
 This is copy-type costume jewelry.